-Output Configuration At- Туре Meaning

-tribute

-oiio:dither int If nonzero and outputting UINT8 values in the file from a source of

-higher bit depth, will add a small amount of random dither to combat

-the appearance of banding.
+Output Configuration Attribute Туре Meaning oiio:dither int If nonzero and outputting UINT8 values in the file from a source of higher bit depth, will add a small amount of random dither to combat the appearance of banding.

 - ICO only supports UINT8 and UINT16 formats; all output images will be silently converted to one of these. - ICO only supports small images, up to 256 x 256.
 Requests to write larger images will fail their open () call.